hpcleuven/VscDocumentation/source/compute/portal/ondemand/jupyterlab.rst

 .. note::

-   |VUB| The JupyterLab extensions store is disabled because the available extensions
-   in the store are not reviewed and may contain malicious or malfunctioning software.
-If you need any JupyterLab extension that is not yet available, please contact the site admins.
+   The JupyterLab extensions store is disabled because the available extensions in the store are not reviewed and may contain malicious or malfunctioning software.
+If you need any JupyterLab extension that is not yet available, please :ref:`contact your site admins <contact VSC>`.

 .. _software_modules_extension: